A removability theorem for Sobolev functions and detour sets: Notation and Terminology

 All distances will be with respect to the Euclidean distance of $\R^n$.
 We use the standard open ball notation $B(x,r)=\{y\in \R^n: |x-y|<r\}$, and we use the notation $\br B(x,r)$ for the closed ball.

 We denote by $\widehat{\C}$ the Riemann sphere with the standard topology.

-The $n$-dimensional Lebesgue and Hausdorff measures are denoted by $m_n$ and $\mathcal H^n$, respectively.
-If $f$ is an intebrable function on $\R^n$ we will write $\int f$ for its integral.
-Only in certain situations, to avoid confusion, we will write instead $\int f(x) dm_n(x)$.
+The $n$-dimensional Lebesgue measure is denoted by $m_n$.
+If $f$ is an integrable function on $\R^n$ we will write $\int f$ for its integral.
+Only in certain situations, to avoid confusion, we will write instead $\int f(x)\, dm_n(x)$.

-We use the notation $a\lesssim b$ if there exists an implicit constant $C>0$ such that $a\leq C b$, and $a\simeq b$ if there exists a constant $C>0$ such that $\frac{1}{C}b\leq a\leq Cb$.
+We use the notation $a\lesssim b$ if there exists an implicit constant $C>0$ such that $a\leq C b$, and $a\simeq b$ if there exists a constant $C>0$ such that $C^{-1}b\leq a\leq Cb$.
 We will be mentioning the parameters on which the implicit constant $C$ depends, if they are not universal constants.